grace-notes/website/contents/topics/ambassadorship.md

 template: topic.jade
 ---

-“Now then, we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ’s stead, be reconciled to God.”
+<blockquote><strong>“Now then, we are ambassadors for Christ, as though God did beseech you by us: we pray you in Christ’s stead, be reconciled to God.”
 2 Cor.
-5:20
+5:20</blockquote></strong>

-“For which I am an ambassador in bonds: that therein I may speak boldly, as I ought to speak.”
+<blockquote><strong>“For which I am an ambassador in bonds: that therein I may speak boldly, as I ought to speak.”
 Eph.
-6:20
+6:20</blockquote></strong>

 The following are comments regarding the concept of a Christian’s position as an ambassador of Christ.